-Storm Chaser - Kerala
+Storm Chaser Forecast for Kerala

 Storm photography in Kerala.
 Southwest monsoon June-September, Arabian Sea waves at Varkala cliffs, lightning over Periyar Lake, rain-lashed Western Ghats.